ouwargui/BetterAuthSwift/README.md

 ## More information

-Visit the [BetterAuthSwift docs](https://ouwargui.github.io/BetterAuthSwift/documentation/betterauth/) for more information.
+Visit the [Better Auth Swift docs](https://ouwargui.github.io/BetterAuthSwift/documentation/betterauth/) for more information.

 ## Why